Ultraman Zero

 Ultraman Zero (ウルトラマンゼロ, Urutoraman Zero) is a fictional character from the Ultra Series.
-He first appeared in Mega Monster Battle: Ultra Galaxy before starring in his own film Ultraman Zero: The Revenge of Belial and its 2012 sequel Ultraman Saga.
+He first appeared in the movie Mega Monster Battle: Ultra Galaxy before starring in his own film Ultraman Zero: The Revenge of Belial and its 2012 sequel Ultraman Saga.

 Introduced as an energetic, boastful, and stubborn warrior, Zero was sent into banishment by Ultraseven after his failed attempt to steal the Plasma Spark.
 Zero was trained under Ultraman Leo and was forced to wear the Tector Gear.
 When Ultraman Belial returned to the Land of Light and steal the Plasma Spark, Zero redeemed himself by defeating Belial and retrieving the Plasma Spark, at the same time learned of his origin as the son of Seven (セブンの息子, Sebun no Musuko).
 Although he retained his hotheaded traits, Zero slowly went through character development and matured as his roles in the Ultra Series progressed.

 Ultraman Zero is voiced by Mamoru Miyano (宮野 真守, Miyano Mamoru).
 In the English dub movies, he is voiced by Daniel Van Thomas.